Combinatorial decision-making driven by multicomponent surface condensates: Sharp edges of the model

 \textbf{Remarks from the lattice liquid model}: In the lattice liquid (see SI Note \ref{sec:SI-Lattice}), for each trajectory both the overall composition of the input species as well as their positions are held fixed to mimic immobile, non-exchanging TFs on short timescales.
 Note that the initial positions of the inputs are randomly assigned in the lattice.
 With this implementation, we find that parameters trained from the mean-field model successfully \textit{translate} to 3D lattice fluids as measured by the classifier performance.
 This supports the idea that under the assumption of immobile, localized input species, the lattice model generally predicts a major, single phase within the surface.
-When closer to the decision boundary, we see that the lattice models deviate from the mean-field predictions (Fig. \ref{fig:lattice}B).
-At these points, we empirically find that multiple phases can form \textit{within} within the surface that are enriched in the two distinct outputs.
+When closer to the decision boundary, we see that the lattice models deviate from the mean-field predictions (Fig. 7B).
+At these points, we empirically find that multiple phases can form \textit{within} the surface that are enriched in the two distinct outputs.

 \textbf{Input-free surfaces}: Biologically, the no-input surface is explicitly considered as a finite volume DNA loci that has \textit{no} binding sites for any of the input molecules.
-Thus, the "output function" of a (0,0) surface is ascribed by condensing the appropriate output ('green' in AND, 'pink' in XOR, and so on).
+Thus, the ``output function'' of a (0,0) surface is ascribed by condensing the appropriate output (`green' in AND, `pink' in XOR, and so on).
 More generally, a surface absent of input species is nonetheless described by a fixed volume $V$ that can freely exchange with the reservoir.
 As discussed above, in a (non-biological) physical reservoir that is not actively disaggregated and is constrained to a finite volume (i.e. a canonical ensemble), we expect the same condensed phase to emerge in the reservoir as in the (0,0) surface volume.
+More generally, if an input-free surface or ``low-input'' surface is desired to not recruit any outputs, a suitably altered loss will aid in discovery of parameters that achieve this.
+Fig \ref{fig:sup-alternates}A represents an AND gate where the system is explicitly trained (with an alternate loss) to not recruit any output in regions that are not high in either inputs, and thus, near the (0,0) region as well.
+Thus, the composition of the input-free surface would not recruit any outputs.